und3fined/slate/source/includes/_api_guide.md

 Parameter | Type | Description
 --------- | ---- |-----------
-customer_id | string | Định danh của người dùng trên hệ thống Finsify, có được sau khi tạo khách hàng. service_id | integer | Mã dịch vụ Finsify cung cấp.
-Xem thêm [Danh sách dịch vụ](#d-ch-v) callback_url | string | Sau khi kết nối thành công, Finsify sẽ gửi dữ liệu kết nối của người dùng qua URL này.
+customer_id | string | Identify customer on Finsify system, get it after creating new customer. service_id | integer | Service ID provided by Finsify.
+Read more [List of servie] (#services) callback_url | string | After successful connect, Finsify will send customer data through this URL.

 ### Response

-Với response trả về Developer sử dụng `connect_url` để truy cập vào trang kết nối của Finsify.
+With returned data, Developer use `connect_url` in order to access to Finsify’s website

 <aside class="warning">
-Token chỉ dược sử dụng một lần.
+Token is used for 1-time
 </aside>
 <aside class="warning">
-Token bị hết hạn sau 30 phút nếu không được sử dụng.
+Token will be expired after 30 minutes if it is not used.
 </aside>

 ## Connect response

-Là dữ liệu được trả về qua `callback_url` khi thực hiện kết nối. `callback_url` được khai báo khi thực hiện tạo `token`.
+Data will be sent via `callback_url` when connect. `callback_url` is registered when creating `token`.

 > Sample connect successful